princykhandelwal369/Summer-2026-Roadmap/readme.md

 ## Learning Roadmap

 ### SQL
-- [✅] Day 1: Introduction and Basic queries(Create, Use, Insert, Delete, Select, Where, Order by)
+- [x] Day 1: Introduction and Basic queries(Create, Use, Insert, Delete, Select, Where, Order by)
 - [ ] JOINs
 - [ ] Python Connectivity